-In some cases the sharp pain in and around the knee will persist, but often it either settles completely, or eases leaving behind a residual, ongoing ache or throbbing type pain.
+In some cases the sharp stabbing pain in and around the knee will persist, but often it either settles completely, or eases leaving behind a residual, ongoing ache or throbbing type pain.

 When the sharp pain is confined to the knee joint, it usually indicates a problem in the knee joint itself such as a soft tissue injury or inflammation of the joint.
 If it accompanied by a shooting pain that travels down the leg, that usually indicates a neural problem either at the knee itself, or in the lower back.

-Damage to the cartilage, either through wear and tear causing it to thin and fray, or through an injury which causes it to tear, can lead to the formation of osteophytes, small lumps of bone which stick out slightly.
+A sharp pain in the knee may be a sign of wear and tear inside the joint.
+Damage to the cartilage, either through wear and tear causing it to thin and fray, or through an injury which causes it to tear, can lead to the formation of knee spurs aka osteophytes, small lumps of bone which stick out slightly.

 When the knee moves, there is friction and pressure on the osteophytes which results in sharp knee pain.
-In this instance, the pain comes on quickly when the knee moves into a position that places pressure on the osteophytes, typically with activities where there is weight going through a bent or twisted knee.
+In this instance, the sharp stabbing knee pain comes on quickly when the knee moves into a position that places pressure on the osteophytes, typically with activities where there is weight going through a bent or twisted knee.

 If the sharp pain gets worse going upstairs typically indicates a problem with the tibiofemoral joint, whereas if your sharp knee pain is worse coming down the stairs it is more likely to be a problem with the kneecap.

 Sharp knee pain can also occur when something gets stuck in the knee joint as it moves.
 In most cases, it is a small fragment of bone that gets stuck, typically a osteophyte that has broken off.
 Alternatively, it could be a small fragment of cartilage that has torn off the meniscus.